Print

 Description

 Loaded bread dipping oil is the easiest – and quickest – appetizer for entertaining.
-I’ve given this one a festive twist (think dried cranberries, apricots, pistachios and sage) and all you have to do is mix a pile of gorgeous ingredients with olive oil and serve with soft, warm bread for the ultimate crowd-pleaser.
+I’ve given this one a festive twist (think dried cranberries, apricots, pistachios, and sage) and all you have to do is mix a pile of gorgeous ingredients with olive oil and serve with soft, warm no-knead focaccia for the ultimate crowd-pleaser.

 Ingredients